Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: Numerical Experiments

-Third, the iterations counted in these experiments are the number of ACG iterations needed to obtain a quadruple satisfying \eqref{eq:comp_crit}.
-Moreover, these iterations include those that are performed by parameter line searches, such as in the ACG variant used by the NL-IAPIAL and QP-AIPP implementations.
+Third, as all the methods tested utilize an ACG variant to solve a sequence of convex proximal subproblems, the number of iterations reported in the experiments are the total number of ACG iterations needed to obtain a quadruple satisfying \eqref{eq:comp_crit} (including those which fail to satisfy parameter line searches within the adaptive ACG variants used in IPL(A), QP(A), and HiAPeM).
 Fourth, the bold numbers in each of the tables of this section indicate the method that performed the most efficiently for a given metric, e.g., runtime or iteration count.
-Fifth, each method is run with a time limit of 10000 seconds.
-If a method does not terminate with a solution for a particular problem instance, we do not report its iteration count at the point of termination and the runtime for that instance is marked with a {[}{*}{]} symbol.
-Finally, all algorithms described at the beginning of this section are implemented in MATLAB 2020a and are run on Linux 64-bit machines each containing Xeon E5520 processors and at least 8 GB of memory.
+Finally, all algorithms described at the beginning of this section are implemented in MATLAB 2021a and are run on Linux 64-bit machines, each containing Xeon E5520 processors and at least 8 GB of memory.